OBrianbl/OBriantBrandon_CV/README.md

-## Current CV
-This CV gets updated every month as projects and course work progress.
-If you have any questions regaurding my work please do not hesitate to contact me.
+**This CV gets updated every month as projects and course work progress.
+If you have any questions regaurding my work please do not hesitate to contact me.**

 ### BRANDON O’BRIANT